 Entry Requirements

-This course is suitable for those working or looking to work in intensive or crisis teams.
+This module is suitable for those working or looking to work in intensive or crisis teams.

 Introduction

-Upon successful completion of the 20 credit Working with a Person Experiencing Mental Health Crisis module, you will be able to:
+Upon successful completion of the 20 credit module, Working with a Person Experiencing Mental Health Crisis, you will be able to:

 At level 6 (UZZRX9-20-3)